amyjko/critically-conscious-computing/chapters/data.md

 If the table had millions of rows, the result might have had millions of women.
 But what if our query had more restrictive criteria?
 We can use Boolean operators, just as discussed in [Encoding Intelligence|intelligence], to express those criteria:

 `sql
-SELECT name, ssnid WHERE gender=”Woman” and (citizenship=”Canada” or citizenship=”Mexico”) FROM people `
+SELECT name, ssnid WHERE gender="Woman" and (citizenship="Canada" or citizenship="Mexico") FROM people `

 If our table only had the two rows above, the result would have been an empty table, since no row’s data matches that Boolean expression: